-- 22.1 Study Leave. - (a) Job-Required.
+22.1 Study Leave.

+- (a) Job-Required.
 An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave. - (b) Job-Related.
-An employee may, at the discretion of the supervisor, be permitted to attend up to six (6) credits of course work per semester during work as part of the Employee Educational Scholarship Program, provided that: - The course work is directly related to the employee's professional responsibilities;

-- (2) The supervisor determines that the absence will not interfere with the proper operation of the work unit; - (3) The supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and - (4) The employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period. - (c) Employees may, in accordance with this Article, use accrued annual leave for job-related study. - 22.2 Sabbaticals. - (a) Policy.
+An employee may, at the discretion of the supervisor, be permitted to attend up to six (6) credits of course work per semester during work as part of the Employee Educational Scholarship Program, provided that: - (1) The course work is directly related to the employee's professional responsibilities: - (2) The supervisor determines that the absence will not interfere with the proper operation of the work unit; - (3) The supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and - (4) The employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period. - (c) Employees may, in accordance with this Article, use accrued annual leave for job-related study.

+22.2 Sabbaticals.

+(a) Policy.
 Sabbaticals for professional development are to be made available to employees who meet the requirements set forth below.
+Such sabbaticals are granted to increase an employee's value to the University through enhanced opportunities for professional renewal, planned travel, study, formal education, research, writing, or other experience of professional value, not as a reward for numbering, Widow/Orphan control, Adjust space

+Wichael Hattinne

+Formatted: List Paragraph, Add space between paragraphs of the same style, No bullets or between Latin and Asian text, Adjust space between

+Asian text and numbers

-Such sabbaticals are granted to increase an employee's value to the University through enhanced opportunities for professional renewal, planned travel, study, formal education, research, writing, or other experience of professional value, not as a reward for service. - (b) Types of Sabbaticals. - The University will make available to each employee whose application has been reviewed by the University, a sabbatical for two (2) semesters (i.e., one (1) academic year) at half-pay, subject to the conditions set forth below. - (2) Each year, the University will make available at least one (1) sabbatical at full-pay for one (1) semester for each twenty-six (26) eligible employees, subject to the conditions set forth below. - (c) Eligibility for Sabbaticals. - (1) Initial Sabbatical at FAU.
-Full-time employees who at the time of application are tenured and serving as Associate Professor, Professor, Associate University Librarian or University Librarian, and who will have completed at least six (6) years of continuous full-time service within the University before beginning the sabbatical, shall be eligible to apply for initial sabbaticals.
-An employee who is compensated through a contract or grant may receive a sabbatical only if the contract or grant allows a sabbatical and the employee meets all other eligibility requirements.
+(b) Types of Sabbaticals.

+- (1) The University will make available to each employee whose application has been reviewed by the University, a sabbatical for two (2) semesters (i.e., one (1) academic year) at half-pay, subject to the conditions set forth below. - (2) Each year, the University will make available at least one (1) sabbatical at full-pay for one (1) semester for each twenty-six (26) eligible employees, subject to the conditions set forth below.

+(c) Eligibility for Sabbaticals.

+- (1) Initial Sabbatical at FAU.
+Full-time employees who at the time of application are tenured and serving as Associate Professor, Professor, or Associate University Librarian or University Librarian, and who will have completed at least six (6) years of continuous full-time service within the University before beginning the sabbatical, shall be eligible to apply for initial sabbaticals.
+An employee who is compensated through a contract or grant may receive a sabbatical only if the contract or grant allows a sabbatical and the employee meets all other eligibility requirements. - (2) Subsequent Sabbaticals at FAU.
+Employees shall not normally be eligible for a second sabbatical until six (6) years of continuous full-time service are completed following the prior sabbatical.
+Employees may apply during the sixth year. - Employees who have received discipline pursuant to Article 16 during the year of application for sabbatical, or are on a Personal Improvement Plan are ineligible for sabbatical leave.